CSC698-TeamPrep/HealthMsgU/README.md

 #### The following required functionality needs to be completed for the MVP:

 * User can enter search terms in a search field
-* Tweets are pulled using Twitter's API
+* Tweets are pulled using Twitter's API and the Tweepy API
 * An error message is displayed if no pertinent messages are found
-* A loading screen is displayed as the web platform searches and analyzes data
-* User can move seamlessly between visualizations using tabs
+* User can move seamlessly between visualizations using dropwdown menu
-* Frequency of words associated with search terms can be viewed (as table?)
+* Frequency of words associated with search terms can be viewed
-* A map will display the location of where the Tweets are being generated
+* A map will display the time zone location of where the Tweets are being generated
 * User can view data as a word cloud based on frequency
 * User can learn more about the project by clicking "About Us" from the navigation bar
-* User can download the data for their personal use (File type?)
-* User can share the word plot via email or social media
+* Sentiment analyses is performed on the tweets displaying positive, negative and neutral results.

-#### The following optional features might be implemented:
+#### The following features will be implemented:

 * User can gather data from other social media outlets such as Facebook and reddit (web-scraping)
+* A loading animation will display while rensults are rendered.
 * User can customize generated word cloud, eg: change fonts, colors, isolate certain words
 * There can be a history of previous word clouds plotted with dates (e.g the most recent cloud or the most frequently plotted word association) (Database configuration)
 * Web platform can pull more than 7 days of Tweets
-* Timeline can display whether the Tweets are positive or negative (Machine learning)
 * 3rd party authentication for user login (Facebook, Google, security)

 #### Tasks our group needs to do to create the MVP: